nopnop2002/Arduino-STM32-CAN/README.md

 - Stub length in CAN bus is too long.
  Though the ISO11898 Standard specifies a maximum bus length of 40m and maximum stub length of 0.3m at 1Mbps.
  See [here](https://e2e.ti.com/support/interface-group/interface/f/interface-forum/378932/iso1050-can-bus-stub-length).
-- Affected by noise.
-It occurs when the wire cable is thin.
+- Noise effects.
+It occurs when the wire cable is thin or wire cable is long.

 # Reference